-At the close of each quarter of each taxable year, we also must satisfy multiple tests relating to the nature and diversification of our assets.
+At the close of each quarter of each taxable year, starting with the taxable year with respect to which we elect to be taxed as a REIT, we also must satisfy multiple tests, which we refer to as "Asset Tests," relating to the nature and diversification of our assets.

 - First, at least 75% of the value of our total assets must be represented by real estate assets, cash, cash items and government securities.
-The term "real estate assets" includes real property, personal property that generates rents from real property, certain kinds of mortgage-backed securities and mortgage loans, stock of other REITs, debt instruments issued by publicly offered REITs, and property attributable to the temporary investment of new capital as described above. - Second, no more than 25% of our total assets may be represented by securities other than those in the 75% asset class.

-- Third, for securities not in the 75% asset class, the value of any one issuer's securities that we own may not exceed 5% of the value of our total assets, and we may not own more than 10% of the voting power or value of any one issuer's outstanding securities.
+The term "real estate assets" includes real property, personal property leased with real property if rents attributable to the personal property do not exceed 15% of total rents, mortgages on real property, shares of common stock in other qualified REITs, debt instruments issued by publicly offered REITs, and property attributable to the temporary investment of new capital as described above. - Second, no more than 25% of our total assets may be represented by securities other than those in the 75% asset class. - Third, for securities not in the 75% asset class, the value of any one issuer's securities that we own may not exceed 5% of the value of our total assets, and we may not own more than 10% of the voting power or value of any one issuer's outstanding securities.
 For these purposes, the term "securities" does not include the equity or debt securities of a qualified REIT subsidiary of ours or an equity interest in any entity treated as a partnership for federal tax purposes. - Fourth, no more than 25% (20% after 2017) of the value of our total assets may consist of the securities of one or more taxable REIT subsidiaries. - Fifth, not more than 25% of the value of our assets may consist of nonqualified publicly offered REIT debt instruments.